Low Income Students Scholarship

 Low Income Students Scholarship Definitions

-An “eligible student” is a child who qualifies as an at-risk pupil (eligible for free lunch under the National School Lunch Act) and: 1) Attends a school that would qualify as either a Title I Focus School or a Title I Priority School; or 2) Received an educational scholarship under this program and has not graduated from high school or reached 21 years of age.
-Eligible students will be required to reside in Kansas while receiving a scholarship and be enrolled in a public school in the year prior to receiving the scholarship or be eligible to be enrolled in a public school, if under the age of 6.
+An eligible student is a child who is an at-risk student, as defined below, who is attending a public school or has been eligible to receive an educational scholarship under this program and has not graduated from high school or reached 21 years of age.
+Eligible students will be required to reside in Kansas while receiving an educational scholarship and be enrolled in any public school in the previous school year prior to receiving the scholarship or be enrolled in any public school in the school year in which an educational scholarship is first sought for the child and the child is under the age of six years.

 Scholarship Granting Organization